stxss/CS50X/README.md

 - Have it transcribed, optionally, with timestamps that are represented as [h : mm : ss : milliseconds]

-- Trim the audio in a [mm:ss] format.
+- Trim the audio in a [mm : ss] format.
 If choosing a time that goes beyond the length of the recording, it is capped to the end of the file.

 - Join an audio and an image of your choice.
+(Shine with your meme making capabilities)